Advent- time of new beginnings and promise

 Joining the Greater Body in Service

 We passed another first in the ministry...One of the desires as the dorms were finished at the Ministry site was to use them year-round.
 Groups generally come in the spring and summer, so the rest of the year they are empty.
-But part of changing lives is being open when the opportunity comes.
+But part of changing lives is being open when the opportunity comes

 By word of mouth and the internet, we received a request to come and check out our facilities.
 A church in Cave Junction, OR, was partnering with a church in a neighboring area to build a building to house their congregation.
 This was another way for us to help make a change in our community.
 The group was here for the whole month of October.
 They actually came in phases starting with 3, then 6 more, some left, and a few more came in.
 The whole situation worked out great.
 They were able to get the two-story building functional till they can come back.
 They were very comfortable and enjoyed our facilities giving us the joy of sharing the blessing that God has given us.